 * We can also pay all the costs of a Co-op Funeralcare funeral, providing the Estate owns sufficient assets which can be sold in due course to repay our costs.

-Co-op Legal Services is the largest provider of Probate and Estate administration services in England and Wales, and is trusted to deal with over £1.3 billion in Estates annually.
+Co-op Legal Services has been named Probate Provider of the Year 2018, is the largest provider of Probate and Estate administration services in England and Wales and is trusted to deal with over £1.3 billion in Estates annually.